andrsd/opensn/doc/framework/event_system.md

 - `"ProgramExecuted"`

 ## Physics events
-Physics events are handled via the `chi_physics::PhysicsEventPublisher` singleton and has the following basic events (although this list will be extended in future):
+Physics events are handled via the `PhysicsEventPublisher` singleton and has the following basic events (although this list will be extended in future):
 - `"SolverPreInitialize"`